drbean/edit/joyce/Joyce_Huang_proposal_draft.md

 Taiwan know**.
 If the result is in the affirmative, then the Q-LNK Assessment will help language teachers not only in Taiwan but also in other English as foreign language countries.
-They will have an assessment tool with which they can quickly ascertain students\' needs, especially important in classes students at different English levels.**
+They will have an assessment tool with which they can quickly ascertain students\' needs, especially important in classes with students at different English levels.**

 The three research questions addressed in the present study are